Behavioral Health Counselor Trainee Program

 Behavioral Health Counselor Trainee Practicum and Internship Program

-Nationwide Children’s Hospital offers a Behavioral Health Counselor Trainee Practicum and Internship Program for Counselor Trainees enrolled in CACREP accredited program, pursuing a focus in child and adolescent clinical mental health counseling.
+Nationwide Children’s Hospital offers a Behavioral Health Counselor Trainee Practicum and Internship Program for Counselor Trainees enrolled in an in-person or hybrid CACREP accredited program, pursuing a focus in child and adolescent clinical mental health counseling.

-• Trainees can begin their practicum in the winter/spring or fall semesters.
+- Trainees can begin their practicum in the spring or summer semesters.
 Application deadlines:

 What You Need To Know